 What do you need to know about German Shepherd

 German Shepherds Needs To Be Mentally Active

-In other words, German Shepherds need some sort of activity which will keep their cerebral juices flowing at all times.
+In other words, German Shepherds need some sort of activity that will keep their cerebral juices flowing at all times.
 They will need to be trained meticulously.
 This is not something to worry about though, as intelligence, obedience, and talent are available in abundance in German Shepherds.
 They just need to be nurtured the right way.

 First Time Dog Owners May Have A Hard Time

 If you are considering getting a German Shepherd as your first dog, then you might want to think again.
 Without prior experience with dogs and/or outside help, it can be extremely daunting to train a German Shepherd.
-Given the sheer size and power of German Shepherds, it would be in your best interests to ensure that it is adequately trained.
+Given the sheer size and power of German Shepherds, it would be in your best interest to ensure that it is adequately trained.